acitd/orm/docs/query.md

 $query->merge($query2);
 ```

-### Mutation
+## Mutation
-After the execution of the above query it will return a result of a PDOStatement.
+The execution of the above query will return a result of a PDOStatement.
 It's preferable to work directly with data, so you can modify the result with the `then` method.
 ```php
 $query->then(fn($response)=>$response->result->fetchAll(PDO::FETCH_ASSOC));
 ```

-### Execution
+## Execution
 To execute the query you use the `run` method.
 ```php
 $response=$query->run($database);